-FAILURE TO COMPLY WITH THE SAFETY PRECAUTIONS LISTED IN THIS SECTION IS A SAFETY VIOLATION AND COULD RESULT IN MACHINE DAMAGE, INJURY, OR DEATH.
+FAILURE TO COMPLY WITH THE SAFETY PRECAUTIONS LISTED IN THIS SECTION COULD RESULT IN MACHINE DAMAGE, PERSONAL INJURY, OR DEATH.

-- Remove all rings, watches, and jewelry when performing any maintenance. - Do not wear long hair unrestrained, loose fitting clothing, or neckties which may become caught or entangled in the machine. - · Observe, understand, and obey all danger, warning, caution, and other instructions on the machine and in the Operator's Safety Manual. - Keep standing surfaces and hand holds free of grease, water, oil, etc. - Never work under an elevated platform until the platform has been safely restrained from any movement. - · Before making any adjustments or performing any other maintenance on the machine, shut off all power. - · Keep all outriggers and attachments stowed in their proper place. - · Use only approved, nonflammable cleaning solvents.
+- · Remove all rings, watches, and jewelry when performing any maintenance. - Do not wear long hair unrestrained, loose-fitting clothing, or neckties which may become caught or entangled in the machine. - Observe, understand, and obey all danger, warning, caution, and other instructions on the machine and in Operator's Safety Manual. - · Keep standing surfaces and handholds free of grease, water, oil, etc. - Never work under an elevated platform until the platform has been safely restrained from any movement. - Before making any adjustments or performing any other maintenance on the machine, shut off all power. - Keep all outriggers and attachments stowed in their proper place. - · Use only approved, nonflammable cleaning solvents.